 I firmly believe that a strong and effective advisory board can play an important role in the success of any startup.

-Established organisations almost always benefit from having a reputable board.
-Regardless of the stage in which the company is situated in its development, all organisations, even emerging startups, should set up a board of advisors.
+Established organizations almost always benefit from having a reputable board.
+Regardless of the stage in which the company is situated in its development, all organizations, even emerging startups, should set up a board of advisors.

 A board can guide the founders and help them make important business decisions.
 A board is also a meaningful signal given to outsiders such as potential investors, clients, and employees.
 The founders are likely to be perceived as serious, ambitious business owners supported by a strong team.
 This aspect is especially critical when seeking capital to grow the business.
 Investors, especially angels and venture capitalists, will interpret the establishment of a board as a sign of the founders’ maturity and willingness to listen to advice – a key consideration for a successful investor-entrepreneur relationship.

 In their early days, companies typically don’t have enough money to hire excellent professional advisors (M&A, financiers, consultants, bankers, accountants, lawyers, tax advisors, head hunters, etc.).
 Startups can face difficulties attracting experienced mentors or senior advisors.
 Consequently, crucial elements may be overlooked.